opal/opal/README.md

 </html>
 ```

-The files should be loaded in this order to ensure each dependency is
-loaded in the right order.
-There is no client side `require()` method
-so the built libs must be loaded in respective order.
-See the loading
-section below for more.

 ## Features And Implementation

 Opal is a source-to-source compiler, so there is no VM as such and the